microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-connectors-api-overview.md

 When content in your data source changes, you must sync it with your connection items.
 You can either update the entire item or update one or more of its components.

-Once your content has been added to Microsoft Graph, you can search for it through the Microsoft Search experience after setting up [verticals and result types](https://docs.microsoft.com/MicrosoftSearch/customize-search-page) or using the [Microsoft Graph Search API](https://docs.microsoft.com/graph/api/resources/search-api-overview?view=graph-rest-beta&amp;preserve-view=true).
+After your content has been added to Microsoft Graph, you can search for it through the Microsoft Search experience after setting up [verticals and result types](https://docs.microsoft.com/MicrosoftSearch/customize-search-page) or using the [Microsoft Graph Search API](https://docs.microsoft.com/graph/api/resources/search-api-overview?view=graph-rest-beta&amp;preserve-view=true).
 Integration with many other Microsoft 365 experiences is coming soon.

 ### Add an item